 Schema Sketches

-A competent authority may be associated with many RBDs or other units of management, and may have different address and contact details for each association.
+A competent authority may be associated with many RBDs or other units of management, and may have different addresses and contact details for each association.
 A general/main address and specific addresses for RBDs and other units of management should be provided if appropriate.

 Where the class schema element is in bold in the tables below the schema is either new or has been modified since the first round of reporting.
 If the class schema element is not in bold, the schema is unchanged since the first round of reporting.
 Only two additional schema elements have been added to Competent Authorities where MS are required to provide an explanation if the Competent Authorities, or their roles, have changed since the first cycle of reporting under the Floods Directive and where the Competent Authorities are the same as those reported for the WFD.
 This should include information on the reasons for the changes and how the changes will support the improved implementation of the FD.

+The schema sketches below cover the fundamental information (elements and attributes) that is required to be reported for identification purposes.